-KiwiRail is working with the Supporting Growth Alliance (Waka Kotahi and Auckland Transport) to confirm the locations of the stations, protect the land needed for them and determine the sequencing and timelines for this staged development.
+KiwiRail has worked with the Supporting Growth Alliance (Waka Kotahi and Auckland Transport) to confirm the locations of the stations and undertake community consultation on these.

-You can find out more about the proposed station locations, and have your say here.
+You can find out more about this work here.

 Providing a better connection between the West and central city, KiwiRail is working to ready the region's rail network for the City Rail Link (CRL) which opens in 2024.
 We're undertaking several projects to do this.
 More information can be found here.